Wrightie/alpine-mariadb/README.md

 	-e MARIADB_ROOT_PASSWORD=secretpassword

-add quotes if there is spaces or other special character in the passwordd
+Add quotes if there are spaces or other special characters in the password

 	-e MARIADB_ROOT_PASSWORD='password with spaces'

 ### MARIADB_RANDOM_ROOT_PASSWORD
-This variable generate a random password for the root user, add
+This variable generates a random password for the root user; add

 	-e MARIADB_RANDOM_ROOT_PASSWORD=yes

-the password can then be found by looking at the logoutput
+The password can then be found by looking at the log output

 	docker logs <container>

 ### MARIADB_ALLOW_EMPTY_PASSWORD
-This allowes the root password to be blank, THIS IS A MAJOR SECURITY RISK, add
+This allows the root password to be blank (remember: **THIS IS A MAJOR SECURITY RISK**); add

 	-e MARIADB_ALLOW_EMPTY_PASSWORD=yes